matthew-lang/showcase/README.md

 Showcase
 ========

-Showcase organize any directory on a disk into a nice layout of different exhibits with each sub-directory contributing to the exhibit.
-For a sub-directory to be included as an exhibit, a showcase.html or a showcase.json file must exist on the sub-directory.
+Showcase is a great tool for exhibiting your work on the web.
+It can take a directory on a disk and organizes it into a layout containing multiple icons, one for each of the exhibit.
+Each exhibit must reside in its own subdirectory and should contain either a file called showcase.html or showcase.json to be considered as part of the showcase.

-Each entry on showcase is hyperlink in a way such that when clicked, the exhibit itself opens up as a page.
+Directories without any of the two files is dropped from the showcase.
+Normally, the showcase.html file is used as the ICON for the exhibit.
+Each icon is hyperlinked in a way that when it is clicked the exhibit itself would load.

+Showcase is designe to be recursive.
+It could be rendered as a showcase of showcases.
+If a sub-directory does not have an exhibit (driven by an index file), Showcase would render the sub-directory as a showcase.